 A related key issue is also being studied in TR 23.700-41 [3] for possible procedure changes to automatic PLMN selection for a roaming UE requiring a network slice not offered by the serving network but available in the area from other network(s).
 It is expected that the corresponding security procedure will be affected (e.g. Steering of Roaming in TS33.501 [4]) in order to support the HPLMN to provide a roaming UE the VPLMN slice information.

+A few solutions in TR 23.700-41 [3] are considering that a roaming UE can send a container (transparent for AMF) to its HPLMN, e.g. in a UE initiated procedure to indicate the UPU/SoR capabilities, a new container (transparent for AMF) may be included in a 5GC Registration Request from a roaming UE.
+The container may contain UE information that is pertinent to triggering the HPLMN service providing the UE with slice-specific prioritization information of VPLMNs, to which the UE may register.
+Security aspects on protecting the container or information therein provided by the UE need to be studied as well.

 In this key issue, the following aspects will be studied:

 - Would security procedures be impacted?
 If so which security procedures are impacted in support of HPLMN proving a roaming UE with information about prioritization information of the VPLMNs with which the UE may register for the network slice?